 Hello friends, I’m so glad you’re here!
 If you’ve stopped by before, then welcome back and if you’ve come from Oscar, Oscar Bravo Home, then welcome to Life Is Better At Home.
-I know you’ve been treated to some fabulous inspiration from Oscar, and I’m excited to share how I created my Thanksgiving table along with 12 other amazing bloggers on our tour today!
+I know you’ve been treated to some fabulous inspiration from Oscar, and I’m excited to share how I created a Simple and Elegant Thanksgiving Tablescape along with 12 other amazing bloggers on our tour today!

 We celebrate Canadian Thanksgiving in early October, so my table is usually an extention of whatever theme I’ve chosen for my Fall decor.
 This year I’ve used a very neutral palette with touches of grey and blush, and I’ve carried it right through to the dining room.
 I started with a light grey linen tablecloth and topped it with this beautiful ‘Gather’ table runner for a layered look.
 I like the difference in texture it adds and also how if draws your eye to the centre of the table.
 Since my vintage furniture and floors are dark, I almost always tend towards light table linens to soften and lighten things up in here.

 I chose to go with one large arrangement for flowers this time rather than several smaller ones as I often do.
 I really wanted the flowers to be the focal point of my table.
 You probably already know I love fresh flowers in my home, and I get most of my arrangements from a local nursery that has an amazing floral department.
 They know my style and the colours I like and always do a wonderful job .
 Finding a nursery in your local area is a great way to get that extra special touch when it comes to adding fresh flowers in your home.
 I wanted this arrangement to feel Fallish, but with a twist of soft blooms instead of the more traditional deep hued blooms you see at this time of year.